KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.cloud-interfaces/content/overview/howto.md

 Please be aware that you need a valid AccessToken.
 See <https://docs.kolibricloud.ch/cloud-interfaces/api>
 Ask for a permanent Access Token that is bound to your user account.

+## Can I use KOLIBRI Cloud and the Datamanager at the same time for the same devices?

+No, this is not possible.
+Both use FTP folders and both grab the data in a periodic fashion.
+After getting the data, the data is deleted on the FTP server.
+Would both software tools try to get the data, the faster one gets the data and other not.
+This behaviour is programmed into the Datamanger and can not be changed as there are no new changes implemented in the DataManager SW.

 ## How to add a KOLIBRI Cloud Chart into my Website?

 Currently, it is not possible to export/display KOLIBRI Cloud Charts to another website.